smthelusive/smthelusive.github.io/_posts/2024-05-09-I-wont-let-Java-confuse-you-4.markdown

 layout: post
 title:  "I won’t let Java confuse you #4: unreachable statements"
 date:   2024-05-09 12:00:00 +0200
-image: /assets/images/thumbnails/java_confuse_thumbnail.png
+image: /assets/images/thumbnails/unreachable.png
 excerpt: "Do you think Java consistently rejects all unreachable code?
-Well..."
+Well...<br><br><i>Welcome back to the Java-unconfusing series!
+Usually here we take a look at the pieces of code which may look really innocent, but not work as we expect.
+Or not compile at all.
+It's good to dive into the reasons why it is a certain way, so we can learn more about Java ideology and design decisions.
+Let's get unconfused together!</i>"
 ---
 Do you think Java consistently rejects all unreachable code?
 Well...